'Avengers' rings up $103 million in record weekend

 Warner Bros., a unit of Time Warner Inc, released "Dark Shadows" and "The Lucky One."
 "Think Like a Man" and "Pirates" were distributed by Sony Corp's Sony Pictures studio.
 Lions Gate Entertainment Corp released "Hunger Games."

-(Reporting By Lisa Richwine and Chris Michaud; editing by Bob Tourtellotte and Todd Eastham)
+(Reporting By Lisa Richwine and Chris Michaud; Editing by Bob Tourtellotte and Eric Beech)